Emergent topology in thin films of nodal line semimetals: Abstract

 \section{Abstract}

 We investigate finite-size topological phases in thin films of nodal line semimetals (co-dimension 2) in three dimensions.
 By analyzing the hybridization of drumhead surface states, we demonstrate that such systems can transition into either a lower-dimensional nodal line state (co-dimension 1) or a fully gapped trivial phase.
-Additionally, we explore the hybridization of bulk states along the nodal loop when the system is finite in directions parallel to the loop’s plane.
+Additionally, we explore the hybridization of bulk states along the nodal loop due to quantum confinement when the system is finite in directions parallel to the loop’s plane.
 This generally results in a topologically nontrivial gap.
 In films finite along a single in-plane direction, a partial gap opens, giving rise to two-dimensional Weyl cones characterized by a one-dimensional $\mathbb{Z}$ invariant.
-When the system is finite along both in-plane directions, a fully gapped phase appears, distinguished by a $\mathbb{Z}$ invariant whose value increases with film thickness.
+When the system is finite along both in-plane directions, a fully gapped phase appears, distinguished by a $\mathbb{Z}$ invariant whose value increases with the thickness of the sample.
 We further discuss the bulk-boundary correspondence associated with these emergent topological phases.